miriam-lau/Lullaby/docs/development_README.md

 ## Architecture and Technologies
 This project will include the following technologies:
 - Overall structure and game logic: Vanilla JavaScript and jquery
-- Piano key sounds: midi.js
+- Piano key sounds: Buzz JavaScript library for integrating audio and soundfonts from jobro (www.freesound.org) for the piano note sounds.
 - DOM manipulation and rendering: HTML5 and Canvas
 - Small animation effects: anime.js
 - Module bundler: webpack